arun-kr-reddy/notes/cplusplus.md

 - **polymorphism:** ability of a function/object to perform in different ways depending on how it is being used
   - **compile-time:** function & operator overloading, early binding
   - **run-time:** function overriding, late binding
-  example: generic class references that can work with all children
+  example: generic class pointer that can work with all children
+  pointer polymorphism preferred (over reference) since pointer can be reassigned
     ```cpp

-    derivedClass1 a;
+    derivedClass a;
-    derivedClass2 b;
+    derivedClass b;
-    baseClass &c = a;  // can be generic reference for derivedClass1 or derivedClass2
+    baseClass *c = &a;  // can be generic reference for derivedClass1 or derivedClass2
     ```
 - **pure virtual function:** in a base class (with function not implemented) can force all derived classes to override that function
   ```cpp